Academy Award winner Sidney Poitier scored his first film success as a belligerent student in The Blackboard Jungle (1955).

-The photomontage sequence when the class visit the V&A and Natural History museums was highly innovative but born of necessity.
-The producers were denied permission to film in the museums but still photography was approved.
+The photomontage sequence when the class visits the V&A and Natural History museums was highly innovative but born of necessity.
+The producers were denied permission to film in the museums, but still photography was approved.

 Photographers Laurie Ridley and Dennis C Stone created the fabulous stills of the awe-struck and curious students, taking in much more in the photographs than could have been shown in a two-minute filmed clip.